AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/07/page02.md

 # Review

-By the end of this lab, you have:
+In this lab, you have completed the following tasks:

 - Task 1: Created Azure ML Workspace
 - Task 2: Uploaded the Dataset